-Seriously indebted consumers aren’t out of options even after striking out on both a balance transfer and debt management.
+Seriously indebted consumers aren’t out of options even after striking out on a balance transfer or requesting a lower rate with their card issuer.
 The remaining options aren’t all that attractive, though, and should only be considered if you absolutely cannot afford even your minimum payments and have exhausted all other potential recourses.
 They basically boil down to:

 - Bankruptcy: Bankruptcy should be considered if you find it impossible to make the minimum payments not only on your credit card accounts, but also on other types of debt (i.e. mortgage, car loan, medical bills, etc.).
 If you go this route, remember that bankruptcy will destroy your credit score and will stay on your credit report for up to 10 years.